 Each box carried two tinned plate linings, each with 250-rounds of belted ammunition for the Vickers MG.
 The Mk.
 III simplified construction and replaced the rope handle with a web 1-inch strap at each end.

-When used to carry belted ammunition, it was painted ‘bluish-green’ to make it easily identifiable.
+When used to carry belted ammunition, it was painted ‘blueish-green’ to make it easily identifiable.
 This was changed to Service Brown in January 1945.
-Many boxes were repainted as they remained in the stores system but internals may remain ‘bluish-green’.
+Many boxes were repainted as they remained in the stores system but internals may remain ‘blueish-green’.

 Two H.51 boxes, each containing one tinned plate lining, were carried in the H.50.
 As well as the liner, they have rubber and plywood spacers to ensure a tight fit.